 On the plus side, freezing temperatures are not the norm and average daily temperatures are still warm enough to allow plants to grow, albeit slower.
 Rainfall is also limited on the desert winter garden, which means regular irrigation is a necessity.

-Installation site concerns such as slope, wind exposure and soil type also need to be taken into consideration.
+Installation site concerns such as slope, wind exposure and soil type also need

 The desert winter garden is open to elements such as cold, wind and extreme dryness.
 Evening temperatures do dip into the freezing level.
 Plant specimens close to the home or in valleys to protect plants from cold snaps and freezes.
 Dry soils hold cold better than moist soils.
 Consistent watering takes advantage of this rule by helping to warm the earth.

 Make sure any tender plants are located in a sheltered area to protect them from drying and damaging wind.
 Slopes are of particular concern, as they may be facing oncoming winds and moisture runs off of angled surfaces, creating even drier conditions.